Special Collections is closed Thursday morning, January 17, and will be open 1-5 p.m.

 Nuts and Bolts: A Smith instance was created using Scout, an open source campus wayfinding app developed by the University of Washington.

-Team: Brendan O’Connell (contact), Tristan Chambers, Elisa Lanzi, with support from Common Media, a digital agency.
+Team: Abby Baines, Jessica Pérez Blasko, Tristan Chambers, Elizabeth Sheirer, with support from Common Media, a digital agency.

 Compass brings together digital scholarship with cultural and historical materials contributed by Hampshire, Mount Holyoke, and Smith Colleges.
 It provides a single point of discovery and establishes a platform that contributes to the stewardship of our digital collections.
 Compass supports our institutional missions of teaching and research excellence through improved access to unique materials, and creates a resource to engage both scholars and the general public.